-“You have to think about nutrients, number one, but you also have to think about the right food combinations that are going to balance your blood sugar and keep your energy stable over the course of the day,” says Amy Goodson, sports dietitian for the Dallas Cowboys.
+“You have to think about nutrients, number one, but you also have to think about the right food combinations that are going to balance your blood sugar and keep your energy stable over the course of the day,” says Amy Goodson, sports dietician for the Dallas Cowboys.
 That often means combining a carb with a protein.
-“Carbs digest a lot quicker than proteins do and protein kind of slows down digestion, so if you can pair them together and eat them over the course of the day, it really helps stabilize your blood sugar and your energy levels follow,” she says.
+“Carbs digest a lot quicker than proteins and protein kind of slows down digestion, so if you can pair them together and eat them over the course of the day, it really helps stabilise your blood sugar and your energy levels follow,” she says.
 “And if you can include nutrient-rich superfoods in those combos, even better.”

 If you want to try dabbling in a Meatless Monday once in a while, but assume that you won’t get the protein you need (not to mention get full) on veggies alone, your concerns are justified.
 “An animal protein is considered a complete protein since it gives you all nine amino acids, while a plant protein has just some of the essential amino acids and each one has a different makeup,” explains Goodson.
 But there’s a solution.
-“The idea here is if you pair black beans and brown rice – two different plant proteins— together, they make a complete protein and a high-fiber, nutrient-rich meal.”
+“The idea here is if you pair black beans and brown rice – two different plant proteins— together, they make a complete protein and a high-fibre, nutrient-rich meal.”

 “Salmon is really rich in those omega-3 fatty acids and a good source of protein, and quinoa is the highest-in-protein grain there is,” says Goodson.
 “These two are really just the perfect high-fibre, less-processed carb-protein combination.”
 Indeed, the carb here, quinoa, has a whopping 8g of protein and 5g of fibre in one serving.
 You could even try this combo in the morning.

 WHEY PROTEIN AND BANANA – great for after a workout